tomaszprasolek/AI_Devs-RAG/README.md

 - Configure settings in the file [appsettings.json](AiDevsRag/appsettings.json)
   - Set Qdrant base URL
   - Set Qdrant collection name - in this collection will be stored all embeddings
-  - Set Open AI api key: https://platform.openai.com/docs/api-reference/api-keys
+  - Set Open AI API key: https://platform.openai.com/docs/api-reference/api-keys
- - All document which must be import copy to folder **Memories**
+ - All documents which must be imported, copy to the folder **Memories**
  - Set `ImportDocuments` to true for the first run
- - Run the app and ask question.
+ - Run the app and ask questions.
  - Enjoy 😊

+Some code is taken from this [repository](https://github.com/i-am-alice/2nd-devs/tree/main/chat) and converted to C# code.